digital-asset/daml/docs/source/tools/navigator/console.rst

 Choosing a party
 ================

-Privacy is an important aspect of a Digital Asset ledger: parties can only access the contracts on the ledger that they are authorized to.
+Privacy is an important aspect of a DAML Ledger: parties can only access the contracts on the ledger that they are authorized to.
 This means that, before you can interact with the ledger, you must assume the role of a particular party.

 The currently active party is displayed left of the prompt sign (``>``).
 To assume the role of a different party, use the ``party`` command::